Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Methods

 \textbf{FPN in E$^\textbf{3}$VA}

 The FPN \cite{lin2017feature} design is an important component of dense prediction models.
 SwinBlock defines several norm layers before FPN (as shown in Figure \ref{fig:e3va}), but these norm layers are not pre-trained since backbones are pre-trained by classification tasks (ImageNet).
-In $\mathrm{E^3VA}$, we train these norms before FPN.
-Experimental results (see the subsequent section \ref{sec:ablation} on ablation) show that training these layers can improve performance without additional memory or parameter costs.
+In $\mathrm{E^3VA}$, we integrate the highway into the FPN alongside the backbone and train the norms before FPN.
+Experimental results (see the section \ref{sec:ablation} on ablation) show that training these layers can improve performance without additional memory or parameter costs.